 - There are different film stocks, each with a different look.
 Each color-film boosts some colors and mutes others, it makes you think more of what subjects to shoot.
 I.e. Kodak Ektar boosts red colors, that makes you look for red subjects to shoot.

 - It slows you down, makes you think more before you shoot and sometimes it’s good to go back to basics.
 It’s a good exercise that forces you not just shoot burst of shots, instead you think ahead and plan everything.
-It dosen’t always works but it’s fun to try.
+It doesn’t always works but it’s fun to try.

 - When you shoot digital you get a flat looking raw file and then you can (or your camera can) edit that data to make it look good.
 If you like me don’t really like post processing, then skipping this process is nice, what you get is what you get.

 - Try to look at the photos of some classic photographers like Steve Mccurry, look at the colors of those photos.
-I know a lot of old films like Kodachrome dosen’t get produced anymore, but look at those colors, it’s like the photos are dripping of colors.
+I know a lot of old films like Kodachrome doesn’t get produced anymore, but look at those colors, it’s like the photos are dripping of colors.
 Have never seen digital photos with that look.
 No doubt that film can do something digital can’t.

 Here is a few things I learned since my last post and that I tried to change this time: